In the interior of a solid ball of matter with uniform density, the Newtonian gravitational potential takes the simple form:

 = 4 (A – (c2/a2) C)

-It is common practice to express this result in terms of the eccentricity e of the ellipse we get from a cross-section through the axis.
+It is common practice to express this result in terms of the eccentricity e of the meridians of the spheroid.
 An ellipsoid in this configuration is known as a Maclaurin spheroid, as this problem was solved by the mathematician Colin Maclaurin in 1742.

 Squared angular velocity of a Maclaurin spheroid with semi-axes a, a and c,